ferbueno/ruby-angular-back/README.md

 ## Auto documentation

+For creating the auto documentation for the application, the [Apipie](https://github.com/Apipie/apipie-rails) `gem` was used.

+When deployed, the documentation is available at `localhost:3000/apipie`.

 ## Deployment

 For deployment information, please visit the `release` repo of this project, which is located [here](https://github.com/ferbueno/ruby-angular-back).